El Al: 1950s: Adding cargo service and destinations

 A regular service to London was inaugurated in the middle of 1950.
 Later that year, El Al acquired Universal Airways, which was owned by South African Zionists.

 El Al's cargo service was inaugurated in 1950 and initially relied on military surplus Curtiss C-46 Commando aircraft.
 The same aircraft type was used also for passengers transportation in certain routes.
 The same year the airline initiated charter services to the United States, followed by scheduled flights soon after.

-In 1950–1951 El Al expanded its activities in Europe and added new destinations such as Vienna and Istanbul, Athens and Nicosia.
-On July 31 of 1950, the company celebrated the first anniversary of its regular flight program.
+From 1950 to 1951, El Al expanded its activities in Europe and added new destinations such as Vienna and Istanbul, Athens and Nicosia.
+On 31 July 1950, the company celebrated the first anniversary of its regular flight program.

 The airline was involved in several covert operations: In the early 1950s, El Al airlifted over 160,000 immigrants to Israel from Iran, Iraq and Yemen as part of Operation Magic Carpet and Operation Ezra and Nehemiah.
 In 1960, Nazi war criminal Adolf Eichmann was captured and flown from Argentina to Israel on an El Al aircraft.

 In 1955, after using Lockheed Constellations for several years, the airline purchased two Bristol Britannia aircraft.
 El Al was the second airline in the world to fly this plane, after the British Overseas Airways Corporation.
 In 1958, El Al ran a newspaper advertisement in the United States featuring a picture of a "shrunken" Atlantic Ocean ("Starting Dec.
 23, the Atlantic Ocean will be 20% smaller") to promote its non-stop transatlantic flights.
 This was a bold step: the airline industry had never used images of the ocean in its advertising because of the widespread public fear of airline crashes.
 The advertisement, which ran only once, proved effective.
 Within a year, El Al's sales tripled.